Self-Calibrating BCIs: Ranking and Recovery of Mental Targets Without Labels: Related Work

 \section{Related Work}

 \paragraph{BCI-driven visual decoding tasks.} We build on the established distinction between passive decoding (reconstructing viewed stimuli) and the active, iterative search of a mental image target~\cite{kangassalo2020neuroadaptive}.

 In \textbf{passive EEG-guided generative decoding}, EEG is recorded while a participant views \emph{unseen} images, and each signal is projected into a semantic latent space (e.g., CLIP or diffusion) from which a representative image is synthesized~\cite{bai2023dreamdiffusion,guenther2024image}.
 The training uses time-aligned EEG--image pairs \emph{without} category labels and can scale well with self-supervised objectives.
 Nevertheless, these methods typically generate an image from the target class rather than the \emph{specific} stimulus instance (e.g., \emph{some} face, not the exact face identity).
 Some works introduced fixed, block-structured stimuli resulting in temporal confounds that have been shown to inflate accuracy~\cite{ahmed2021object,li2021perils,ahmed2022confounds,bharadwaj2023still}.
 Our approach avoids these confounds and does not belong to the passive decoding family.

 For \textbf{iterative mental target search}, the system updates its estimate of the mental target based on preceding EEG responses, progressively steering the stimulus sequence toward a single mental target (e.g., a specific face image).
-Previous work relied on labeled target trials to learn the EEG-driven update rule and adapt the target estimate with heuristics based on binary labels~\cite{kangassalo2020neuroadaptive} or distance estimates~\cite{delatorreortiz2024perceptual} decoded from EEG\@.
+Previous work relied on labeled target trials to learn the EEG-driven update rule and adapt the target estimate with heuristics based on binary labels~\cite{kangassalo2020neuroadaptive} or distance estimates~\cite{delatorreortiz2024perceptual} decoded from EEG.
 Our method preserves the iterative search behavior of the latter while \emph{eliminating the label requirement}, recovering a concrete target within a continuous high-dimensional generative manifold without pre-training data \emph{or} ground-truth labels at any stage.

+Although our work adheres to the iterative search framework, we do not report results from a fully closed-loop task~\cite{iturrate2015exploiting,rajabi2023mental}.
+Instead, our evaluation is conducted offline (iterative but non-interactive) using EEG recorded from a pre-generated stimulus sequence.
+All iterative analyses are performed post-hoc.
+Moreover, we do not employ active sampling; EEG–image pairs are drawn randomly without replacement from the offline dataset.